webgpu/webgpufundamentals/webgpu/lessons/webgpu-inter-stage-variables.md

 +      ) -> OurVertexShaderOutput {
 ```

-We create an array of 3 colors.
+Next, we create an array of 3 colors.

 ```wgsl
         var color = array<vec4f, 3>(